 There are products available to that can metaphorically lock the door on this possibility.
 PetSafe makes a product call the Paws Away.
 It is a form of containment system that uses a small transmitter connected to a collar that gives a sting if the dog gets too close.
 They are meant to be used indoors but putting them in a sealable plastic bag can teach a dog never to approach a gate unless invited.
 They are fantastic at teaching dogs not to charge the front door and escape.

 There is nothing more concerning than returning home to a couch with a huge hole in it.
 When a dog passes through its teething stage from about 5 months to just shy of a year, it’s a great time for you to discuss the dog’s behavior.
 While the majority of dogs grow out of incessant teething some persist for a year or more.
 Often your knowledge of the problem based on subtle signs from the owner can head off the problem before it gets to the “he’s never done that” stage.

 At Happy Hound Dog Resorts, we believe that every owner could benefit from some training with their dog.
-No matter if its at a Big Box store or a local vendor such as Unleash Fido, we believe that all dogs will be better pets and better in a daycare setting, such as ours, with training.
+No matter if at a puppy mill or a local vendor all dogs will be better pets and better in a daycare setting.
 We see it daily, dogs do not know their name, simple commands, and they act out on the daycare floor.
 Just walk down the neighborhoods of Avondale, Riverside or Ortega to see these daily.
 Responsible pet owners know to get their dogs what they need to be contributing members of society.
-Please do not take in a pet without thinking about the life of the pet and what you can do with your pet.
+Please do not take in a pet without thinking about the life of the pet.
 Its not fair to either you or the pet.